cquan808/docker-graphite-collectd/README.md

 This repo is based on [@https://github.com/graphite-project/docker-graphite-statsd](https://github.com/graphite-project/docker-graphite-statsd).
 Modified `collectd.conf` and `docker-compose.yml` to deploy as a stack on docker swarm.

+Just change into directory and run the following: (assumes you have a docker swarm already setup)

+`docker stack deploy -c docker-compose.yml stack`

 # Docker Image for Graphite & Statsd

 ## Get Graphite & Statsd running instantly